6 Torsion

 \[ P=\frac{W}{t}=\frac{F \times d}{t} \]

-Going back to the power equation, we then have \(P=\frac{T \theta}{t}\).
-The \(\frac{\theta}{t}\) is angular velocity, which will be denoted with the Greek letter ω.
+Substituting this expression for work into the power equation above, we then have \(P=\frac{T \theta}{t}\).
+The \(\frac{\theta}{t}\) term is angular velocity, which will be denoted with the Greek letter ω.
 So the power equation can finally be expressed as:

-\[ \boxed{P = T\omega} \tag{6.3}\]
+\[ {P = T\omega} \tag{6.3}\]

-P = Power [Watts, horsepower]
+P = Power [Watts, in-lb/sec, horsepower]

 T = Torque [N·m, lb·in.]

-𝜔 = Angular velocity [rad/sec]
+𝜔 = Angular velocity [rad/s, rad/sec]

 6.4.2 Units

-In SI the standard unit for power is the Watt (W), which is (N·m)/s.
+In SI, the standard unit for power is the Watt (W), which is (N·m)/s.
 The N·m unit is also referred to as a Joule, so a Watt is a Joule/s.

 SI (watt) | \[ W=\frac{N m}{s}=\frac{J}{s} \] |

-US | \[ \left(\frac{f t l b}{s}\right) \operatorname{or}\left(\frac{l b}{s}\right) \] |
+US | \[ \left(\frac{f t\ l b}{s}\right) \operatorname{or}\left(\frac{in\ l b}{s}\right) \] |

-US (horsepower, hP) | \[ 1 h P=\frac{550 f t l b}{s} \] |
+US (horsepower, hp) | \[ 1\ h p=\frac{550 f t\ l b}{s} \] |

-Hertz (Hz) | \[ H z=\frac{r e v}{s} \] |
+Hertz (Hz) | \[ 1\ H z=1 \frac{r e v}{s} \] |

-Angular velocity given Hz (rad/s) | \[ \frac{r a d}{s}=H z(2 \pi)=\frac{r e v}{s}(2 \pi) \] |
+Angular velocity given Hz (rad/s) | \[ 1 \frac{rev}{sec}\ (2\pi \frac {rad}{rev})=\frac {2\pi \frac{rad}{s}}{Hz} \] |

-Angular velocity given rpm (rad/s) | \[ \frac{\mathrm{rad}}{\mathrm{s}}=\frac{r e v}{\min }\left(\frac{2 \pi \mathrm{rad}}{1 \mathrm{rev}}\right)\left(\frac{1 \mathrm{~min}}{60 \mathrm{~s}}\right) \] |
+Angular velocity given rpm (rad/s) | \[ 1\frac{r e v}{\min }\left(\frac{2 \pi\ \mathrm{rad}}{1\ \mathrm{rev}}\right)\left(\frac{1 \mathrm{~min}}{60 \mathrm{~s}}\right)=\frac {\frac {\pi}{30}\frac {rad}{s}}{rpm} \] |

 6.4.3 Torque Transfer Between Connected Gears (Gear Ratio)

-Consider two connected gears as shown in Figure 6.15.
+Consider two connected gears such as shown in Figure 6.15.
 The interaction of the teeth results in a force applied to each gear from the other.
 For equilibrium, this force must be equal in magnitude but opposite in direction.
 The force results in a torque which can be expressed as T = Fr.

 \[ F=\frac{T_A}{r_A}=\frac{T_B}{r_B} \]